kmanjt/receiptlogger/README.md

 DEFAULT_FROM_EMAIL =
 ```
 2. Create a new virtual environment using `python3 -m venv env` and activate it using `env\Scripts\activate.bat`.
-3. Install the required packages using `pip install -r requirements.txt`.
+3. Install the required packages using `pip install -r requirements.txt` from the backend/ directory.
 4. Create a new MySQL database and update the `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_HOST`, and `MYSQL_PORT` variables in the `.env` file with the corresponding values.
 5. Generate a Django secret key and update the `SECRET_KEY` variable in the `.env` file.
 6. Obtain Google Sheets API credentials and update the `GOOGLE_SHEETS_CLIENT_SECRET_PATH` and `GOOGLE_SHEET_ID` variables in the `.env` file with the corresponding values.